Economic Activity and Our Recession Oppression

 For the moment, let’s enjoy our most recent streak of higher returns.
 However, simultaneously let’s not forget the actual amount of economic damage that has occurred as of this moment.
 The CERTIFIED FINANCIAL PLANNERS® at Barber Financial Group understand all possible scenarios.
 They suggest ways to alter portfolio risk at the appropriate time.
 This helps our clients mitigate downside participation to engineer a successful retirement outcome regardless of the various economic challenges we will always face in many different shapes and sizes.

 If you would like to work with our financial planning professionals, reach out to us today.
-You can fill out the form below or give us a call at 913-393-1000 to start the conversation.
+Schedule a complimentary consultation below or give us a call at 913-393-1000 to start the conversation.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.